JermellB/restagraph/README.md

 There is explicit support for dependent resources, i.e. resources that only make sense in the context of another.

+## Defining the schema

+There are two ways of managing the schema, which can be combined as desired:

+- pass a schema object to the `startup` function
+    - this object is expected to be the output of `(cl-yaml:parse)`, and must include
+        - `name` with a string value
+        - `version` with an integer value.
+If this is greater than the existing version for the schema with this name, or there's no record of a schema with that name, the schema will be applied, and then this number will be set as a version.
+The "current" version is assumed to be the highest number of a version linked to the schema name, so there's no "currentVersion" link or attribute to manage.
+    - an example of a valid schema is found in the [Syscat sources](https://bitbucket.org/equill/syscat/src/master/).
+- its dedicated API at `/schema/v1`.

+### Dump the whole schema

+`GET /schema/v1/` will return a description of all resources, in JSON format (a list of objects).

+### Describe the schema for a single resource

+`GET /schema/v1?name=<name of resource>` will return the description of a single resource, as a JSON object.

 ## What goes in the database

 Objects/resources are defined with the label `rgResource`; their name becomes the label used to create their nodes in the database.